-Department of Human Geography and Spatial Planning, Utrecht University (fall 2017, period 2)
+Department of Human Geography and Spatial Planning, Utrecht University (from 2018)

 This course focuses on theoretical perspectives on urban governance in spatial planning.
 It analyzes – in planning practice – the role of governance through case studies of (inter-)national complex spatial projects.